 Apple Pencil performance has reached the point where you can do performant, detailed sketching, with near-zero latency in Figurative for illustration and writing.

 Feel free to read the rest of this if you want more info on my plugin (which helps with using Apple Pencil on iPad Pro) and on Figurative.
-But if you just want to jump into it, here are some things that seem to reduce pencil latency and/or improve usability:

 It Starts With Figurative